 Preparing for your first financial statement audit can be a daunting and nerve-wrecking task.
+What is a most recent financial audit time line?
 Some companies often don’t know where to begin, so they spend countless hours preparing things that are not applicable for the audit and put unnecessary strain on their time and resources.
 If your company is not properly prepared, your first financial audit can be a very arduous and expensive task.

 In this blog, we’ll cover what to expect as well as best practices for your first financial audit, so you’re ready if you need to be.

 The most common reasons why companies engage in financial audits are when: